girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 * **R** and **RL** are in ohms

 Switching can be accomplished at low currents (~1 mA at IR and 0.2 mA at PT) reliably as long as you keep **RL** high.
+IR maybe rated at 20 mA but such high current is generally wasteful.
-This means a single GPIO pin set as "Output" can drive a row of 15 switches in a typical keyboard.
+By supplying low current to IR, a single GPIO "Output" pin can drive a row of 15 switches in a typical keyboard.
 STM32 based MCU can supply up to 20 mA per GPIO pin.
 RP2020 can provide upto 17 mA per GPIO pin.